 Take pictures and speak to a winemaker and a winery owner

 It is ok to take pictures absolutely everywhere.

 Talk to people you meet at a winery.
 Even just ‘bonjour’ (hello) goes a long way.
 Winemakers are very proud of what they do and they love interested guests.
 Sometimes, a friendly cellar master would let you taste wines from fermentation tanks or barrels which can be a great experience.

-Not all wineries around Bordeaux are family-owned, as some are investment properties of insurance companies, banks, Chanel and the likes, but when it is possible try to talking to winery owner.
-You get to learn first-hand about their family history, their day-to-day life and economics of wine.
+Not all wineries around Bordeaux are family-owned, as some are investment properties of insurance companies, banks, Chanel, and the likes, but when it is possible try to talk to the winery owner.
+You get to learn first-hand about their family history, their day-to-day life, and the economics of wine.
 When having a glass, I often get reminded about stories I heard by the vineyard.